 Even explore the general trade sites.

-elance, thumbtack, etsy...
+elance, thumbtack, upwork...
 I've been told that there's some benefit in this.
 Again, not all of these are my suggestions.

 Engage in guerilla marketing.

 Did you just hear an ad that could be better with a pro voice track?
 What's stopping you from contacting the advertiser?

 These have needs ranging from training/eLearning to web narration to broadcast.
 Sometimes a very large company will use an ad agency for the high-profile jobs, but do the smaller stuff themselves, or hire it locally.